 These fully guided wild alligator hunts can only be done at night from boats using harpoons, crossbows, spear guns, and fishing poles.
-This is by far the most exciting action packed way to hunt wild Florida alligators.
+This by far, is the most exciting action packed way to hunt wild Florida alligators.
 Most people love the boat ride just as much as the hunt.
 If you like action packed hunting all night with never a dull moment, this is the hunt for you.
-If you are the layed back type of hunter you need to ask about our day hunts, but whatever you like we can help you check gator hunting off your bucket list.
+If you are the laid back type of hunter, ask about our day hunts.
+Whatever you wish, we can help you check gator hunting off your bucket list!

 Alligator Hunting at Night

 Although night hunts for Alligators in Florida can be more challenging than a day hunt - adrenaline levels do increase.
-Spotlights are used to scan the lakes and swamps for the giant gators and the lack of light creates an eerie excitement to the gator hunt.
+Spotlights are used to scan lakes and swamps for giant gators and the lack of light creates an eerie excitement to the gator hunt.
 There is something about the dark waters and what lurks beneath that make this hunt exciting and a little unnerving at the same time.
-Weapon selection is up to the hunter but we will offer some suggestions and additional details about the hunt before you make a weapon selection.
-Normally, a successful night gator hunt produces larger gators due to the difficulty in spotting smaller gators at night.
-Night hunts offer the added benefit of a reprieve from the Florida daytime heat but make sure to wear bug spray!
+Weapon selection is up to the hunter.
+We will offer some suggestions and additional details about the hunt before you select a weapon.
+Night gator hunts normally produce larger gators.
+Night hunts offer the added benefit of a reprieve from the Florida daytime heat!

 Bow Hunting Alligators